-To help with this task, you may want to ask your attendees to read the extracts on the Tolkien Society website before planning and writing.
+To help with this task, you may want to ask your attendees to read an extract from Tolkien's work before planning and writing.
 You could also show them a clip from a film adaption on a video streaming website.

-Option A: Write a diary entry from the perspective of Bilbo Baggins after his encounter with Smaug.
-Focus on Bilbo's thoughts and feelings before, during, and after meeting the dragon.
+Option A: Write a diary entry from the perspective of Bilbo Baggins after he left his friends in Erebor.
+Focus on Bilbo's thoughts and feelings before and during the journey.